Mizumaki/wasma/README.md

-# wasmark
+# wasma

-Super Fast Bidirectional Markdown Parser implemented in WebAssembly
+Bidirectional Markdown Parser implemented in WebAssembly

 Supporting Markdown to HTML, and HTML to Markdown.

+(In fact, I wanted to name `wasmark`, but already taken in npm so `wasma`...)

 ## How to develop